KeremalpDurdabak/Dimensionality-Reduction-for-Filtration-Attacks/README.md

 ## Directory Structure

 - **/data_preprocessing/**: Preprocessing script for the UNB CIC-IDS2017 and UNB CSE-CIC-IDS2018 datasets.
 For CERT r4.2 preprocessing, an open-source granularity extractor algorithm is used.
-For more details, refer to [this repository](https://github.com/lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets).
+For more details, please refer to [this repository](https://github.com/lcd-dal/feature-extraction-for-CERT-insider-threat-test-datasets).

 - **/dimensionality_reduction/**: Includes canonical dimensionality reduction scripts for algorithms such as PCA, ICA, and Autoencoders using the scikit-learn library, as well as a custom-implemented Genetic Programming algorithm.